Parker Health Group Center for Longevity

 The Benefits You'll Accrue

-We offer 4 Geriatric fellow positions annually; selected fellows will actively work with our multidisciplinary faculty team, including core family medicine and internal medicine faculty in a multitude of service areas including Inpatient rotations: Geriatrics consultation service; Acute care; Palliative Care.
-Outpatient rotations: Subacute Rehab; Long-Term Care; Assisted Living; Adult Daycare; Home-Based Primary Care; Hospice and Palliative Care; Medical Directorship/ Leadership.
+We offer four Geriatric fellow positions annually; selected fellows will actively work with our multidisciplinary faculty team, including core family medicine and internal medicine faculty in a multitude of service areas including inpatient rotations on the geriatrics consultation service; acute care; and Palliative Care.
+Outpatient rotations: Subacute Rehab; Long-Term Care; Assisted Living; Adult Daycare; Home-Based Primary Care; Hospice and Palliative Care; Medical Directorship/Leadership.
 Learner-Centered Curriculum with opportunities including: Varied electives; Research collaboration; Advocacy; Innovation; Leadership; and Additional Outpatient/Inpatient experiences.
 Geriatric Fellows also have the benefit of the new Parker Health Group Division of Geriatrics as a resource to advance their clinical skills and leadership opportunities in Geriatric Medicine.

 Your Core Geriatrician Faculty

-Sara Leonard, MD, Program Director, Director Service Innovation and Fellowship Director, RWJUH Family Medicine Fellowship Program.
+Sara Leonard, MD, Program Director, Director of Service Innovation and Fellowship Director, Family Medicine Fellowship Program.

 Learn More & Apply